segfaultxavi/xymdoom/README.md

 # XYMDoom

-Experiments with Doom and the Symbol blockchain.
+Experiments with Doom and the Symbol blockchain:
+Whenever you pick up an in-game XYM coin, your wallet receives a test XYM!

+## Installation

 Install GZDoom and Doom2.
 Then update [xymdoom.py](./xymdoom.py#L143) to point to wherever you installed them.

+## Running

 Then run `python xymdoom.py` from the root folder.
-It will launch GZDoom and monitor it until you exit the game.
+It will launch GZDoom, monitor its log file, and send keystrokes to it until you exit the game.

-**Whenever you pick up an in-game XYM coin, your wallet receives a test XYM!**
+**Do not move focus away from GZDoom or it will stop receiving commands!**

+## Next Steps

 Extremely preliminary!
 Only Windows supported.
 Lots and lots of room for improvement.
 For example:

-* You need to wait until a coin is confirmed before you can pick up the next one.

-    Coins could be batched, and have multiple transactions in-flight.

 * Supporting other operating systems should be easy, since this is just a Python script.